huggingface/transformers/examples/research_projects/xls_r/README.md

 [here](https://github.com/huggingface/datasets/blob/master/CONTRIBUTING.md#how-to-create-a-pull-request).

 To verify that all libraries are correctly installed, you can run the following command in a Python shell.
-It verifies that both `transformers` and `datasets` have been correcly installed.
+It verifies that both `transformers` and `datasets` have been correclty installed.

 ```python
 from transformers import AutoModelForCTC, AutoProcessor